OpenGamma/OG-Platform/projects/OG-Examples/scripts/README-Examples.txt

 ==========================
 These scripts are intended for use when OpenGamma is packaged up into a distribution.

- run - initialises the example and runs the server init-example-db - initialises the dummy HSQLDB database start-jetty - starts the server stop-jetty - stops the server
+ init-example-db - initialises the dummy HSQLDB database examples debug  - starts the server in the foreground and output logs to the terminal examples start  - starts the server in the background (not supported in Windows) examples stop   - stops the server (not supported in Windows)

 The scripts will not work when running from Eclipse or a simple Git checkout.